CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

    >**Note**: This command will open the terminal with the starting directory already set to the **08-sdk-bulk** folder.

-1. Add the [Microsoft.Azure.Cosmos][nuget.org/packages/microsoft.azure.cosmos/3.22.1] package from NuGet using the following command:
+1. Add the [`Microsoft.Azure.Cosmos`](https://www.nuget.org/packages/microsoft.azure.cosmos/3.22.1) package from NuGet using the following command:

     ```
     dotnet add package Microsoft.Azure.Cosmos --version 3.22.1
     ```

-1. Build the project using the [dotnet build][docs.microsoft.com/dotnet/core/tools/dotnet-build] command:
+1. Build the project using the [`dotnet build`](https://docs.microsoft.com/dotnet/core/tools/dotnet-build) command:

     ```
     dotnet build